c-hamilton/snapshot_digitalocean_psedodownload/README.md

 After this, I had the entire tar file on my desktop (yikes its big!) and was able to work with the IT guys to get it set up on our LAN.
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
+##Here I compiled the various tutorials I used on digital ocean because it was a pain to hunt them down each time I wanted to set up a new CentOS server with Rails

 1. Initial Server Set-up to create a non-root sudo user of the server
 a. ```ssh root@SERVER_IP_ADDRESS```